justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 Anyway, setting up Vial was relatively straightforward.
 It involved creating a new config from the QMK one (following the porting guide [here](https://get.vial.today/docs/porting-to-via.html), and adding an extra config file that describes the visual representation of the keyboard.
 This config maps what you see in the UI to the keys in QMK.

 It was mildly annoying since I initially forked the QMK repo, and Vial requires forking their repo instead, so I just had to copy files into the Vial repo to continue from there.
+But I guess I should have read all the docs first!

 All files listed below are saved under `keymaps/vial`.